bp-studio/box-pleating-studio/README.md

 <hr>

-## For developers
+## For contributors

+BP Studio is developed using [VS Code](https://code.visualstudio.com/), and the project folder is already configured for it.

+### Contributing new languages

+If you would like to contribute a new language, start with `src/locale/en.json` and translate it.
+You will find the VS Code extension [i18n Ally](https://marketplace.visualstudio.com/items?itemName=antfu.i18n-ally) very helpful.

 ### Environment and build instructions

-BP Studio is developed using [VS Code](https://code.visualstudio.com/), and the project folder is already configured for it.
 To build BP Studio, first you need the following:

 1. Install [Node.js](https://nodejs.org/), and use the command `npm install` under the project root folder to install all dependencies.
 2. Install [TypeScript](https://www.typescriptlang.org/) globally by the command `npm install --global typescript`.